Fractured Magic: Chapter Six

 “I’m…not supposed to say.”

-“Oh.
-Sure, I understand.
-I was just trying to keep some conversation going.
-It’s not like I have anyone to tell, though,” Roman said, watching Gareth out of the corner of his eye, earnestness dripping from every word, “If you did want to talk about it.
-No offense, but you seem like you've got something on your mind.”
-Gareth worried at his lower lip.
-Sensing weakness, Roman continued.
-“It’s something to do with Unity, right?
+“Sure, I understand.
+It’s not like I have anyone to tell, though,” Roman said, watching Gareth out of the corner of his eye.
+Earnestness dripping from his every word, “I asked because…well, no offense, but you seem like you’ve got something on your mind.
+It’s something to do with Unity, right?
 And the visiting prince?”

-“Yes,” Gareth admitted.
+“Yes,” Gareth admitted, worrying at his lower lip.
 Roman’s dark eyes made him itch, just beneath the skin.
-“I…overheard something I shouldn't have, this morning.
-Unity’s sending a diplomatic team to Orean to negotiate the return of a hostage.
-I’ve been to Orean a few times, so Moira wants me on the team.
+“Someone’s been kidnapped, and Unity’s sending a diplomatic team to Orean to negotiate their return.
+I’ve been there a few times, so Moira wants me on the team.
 That’s what the meeting was about.”

 “And how would you know?”
 Gareth asked on reflex, sounding very much like his father.
 He could hear the condescension and hated himself for it, just a little.
+It made Roman stiffen, his expression shutter.
+Whatever sharpness Gareth had seen behind his eyes before disappeared, like a sheathed knife—hidden, but no less dangerous.
+“I guess I wouldn’t.”

-“Sorry,” Gareth said.
+“I’m sorry,” Gareth said.

 “No need to apologize, Mr. Ranulf,” Roman said stiffly.
 Changing the subject, he asked, “Was that your wife and daughter with you today?”

-“I already saw her,” Roman pointed out.
-“This morning, remember?”
+“I saw her this morning, remember?”

 “Have you been?”
 Gareth asked.